jgrss/geowombat/doc/source/io-distributed.rst

 Use GeoWombat to write a task to file
 -------------------------------------

 In the previous examples, the call to ``dask`` :func:`compute` lets ``dask`` manage the task distribution.

-When writing results to file with :func:`geowombat.save`, individual chunks are managed in a parallel process using `Dask`.
+When writing results to file with :func:`geowombat.save`, individual chunks are managed by `Dask`.
 Writing results to file in a parallel environment can be performed on a laptop or a distributed compute system.
 With the former, a call to :func:`geowombat.save` is all that is needed.
 On a distributed compute system, one might instead use a `distributed client <https://distributed.dask.org/en/latest/client.html>`_ to manage the task concurrency.